nkparida/hello-world1/README.md

 # hello-world1
 Hello!
-Mt name is Nikhil, and I'm from Austin, Texas.
+My name is Nikhil, and I'm from Austin, Texas.
 My hobbies include mountain biking and playing tennis.